 Hill located to the northeast of Gerehu,

-bordering Wiagani Swamp to the east and north of a sewage treatment plant.
+bordering Waigani Swamp to the east and north of a sewage treatment plant.
 During 1942, a Japanese aircraft attacking Port Moresby crashed at this location.
-Afterwards, the hill was named "Bitsubishi Hill" as a play on the Japanese aircraft manufacturer Mitsubishi.
+Afterwards, the hill was named "Bitsubishi Hill" as a play on the Japanese aircraft manufacturer "Mitsubishi".

 Justin Taylan adds: